Three Year Pathways

 What should I expect from a three year pathway?

-It’s important to weigh the benefits and challenges involved in an accelerated plan.
-Your academic advisors can help you decide whether a three year pathway is best for you.
+It’s important to weigh the benefits and challenges associated with a three year pathway.
+Your academic advisors can help you decide whether it is a good fit for you.

 How can I explore what a three year pathway would look like for me?